I'm a Reader

 IET Information Security, Vol. 4, No. 2, pp. 62-67, 2010 [paper]

 - It presents a decentralized e-voting scheme called Open Vote Network.
-Our proposal is by far the most efficient solution among the decentralized e-voting schemes in all aspects, including the number of rounds, the computational load and the bandwidth usage
+Our scheme is more efficient than the previous Kiayias-Yung (PKC'02) and Groth (FC'04) solutions in all aspects, including the number of rounds, the computational load and the bandwidth usage

 - Feng Hao, Piotr Zielinski, "The Power of Anonymous Veto in Public Discussion,"